civicrm/civicrm-dev-docs/docs/extensions/payment-processors/create.md

 !!! danger "todo"
     This is not yet implemented in core.

-Sometimes a payment processor will requrie custom data. e.g. Stripe may use a `paymentMethodID` and a `paymentIntentID` on its `doPayment()` method.
+Sometimes a payment processor will requrie custom data. e.g. A company called <em>Stripe</em> offers payment processing gateway services with its own API which requires some extra parameters called `paymentMethodID` and `paymentIntentID` parameters - these are what that particular 3rd party requires and separate to anything in CiviCRM (CiviCRM also uses the concept of "payment methods" and these have IDs, but here we're talking about something Stripe needs).

+In order for us to be able to implement the `doPayment()` method for Stripe, we'll need data for these custom, bespoke-to-the-third-party parameters passing in, via the `PropertyBag`.

-Property names should be prefixed, e.g. `stripe_paymentMethodID` and set using `PropertyBag->setCustomProperty($prop, $value, $label = 'default')`.
+So that any custom, non-CiviCRM data is handled unambiguously, these property names should be prefixed, e.g. `stripe_paymentMethodID` and set using `PropertyBag->setCustomProperty($prop, $value, $label = 'default')`.

 The payment class is responsible for validating such data; anything is allowed by `setCustomProperty`, including `NULL`.

-Where support for custom properties is needed for a method, e.g. `doPayment()`, you should implement a method as follows:
+Where support for custom properties is needed for a method, e.g. `doPayment()`, you should implement a method as follows.
+This example assumes that the third party requires a special parameter called `paymentIntentID` - your payment processor might require one called `customerToken`, `destinationAccountID`, `looksFriendlyButErodesDemocracyCode` or anything else - here we use `paymentIntentID` as a real world example from Stripe.

 ```php
 <?php